-In relation to the first outcome, we consider contribution of Commonwealth environmental water at Louth, the first Barwon-Darling monitoring site downstream of all the northern tributaries that receive environmental water.
-The results indicate that this outcome was achieved in three years out of four years of monitoring, the year where this was not achieved was 2015-16 (Figure 18), where inputs were estimated to be approximately 9%.
-The large addition of Commonwealth environmental in 2017-18 reflects the two large coordinated and protected flow actions (northern fish flow and northern connectivity), where Commonwealth environmental water was released from the Border Rivers and Gwydir valleys.
+In relation to the first outcome, we consider contribution of Commonwealth environmental water at Louth, the first Barwon-Darling monitoring site downstream of all the northern tributaries that receives environmental water (Figure 19).
+The results indicate that this outcome was achieved in four years out of five years of monitoring, the year where this was not achieved was 2016-17, where inputs were estimated to be approximately 3%, but this was largely due to high flow year.
+The large addition of Commonwealth environmental in 2017-18 reflects the two large coordinated and protected flow actions (northern fish flow and northern connectivity), where Commonwealth environmental water and other environmental water was released from the Border Rivers and Gwydir valleys.
+Similarly, 2018-19 reflects contributions from high flows conditions in the Warrego valley and the direction to by the Commonwealth not to divert water to the western floodplain near Toorale.

-Figure 18: Increase in annual flow volume in (a) the Darling River at Louth and (b) in the Murray River at the SA Border, as a result of Commonwealth environmental water.
+Figure 19: Increase in annual flow volume in (a) the Darling River at Louth and (b) in the Murray River at the SA Border, as a result of Commonwealth environmental water.

-In relation to the second outcome, we consider contribution of Commonwealth environmental water to Murray River flows at South Australian border, a key accounting site and a short distance downstream of all the Murray River tributaries that receive environmental water.
-Contributions for Commonwealth environmental water hit target levels in 2015-16 and 2017-18 but are below the target levels in the other two years.
-Over the four years of monitoring, Commonwealth environmental water contributes a total of 16% additional flow of the total flow volume at the SA border, which is close to half of the target volume.
+In relation to the second outcome, we consider contribution of Commonwealth environmental water to Murray River flows at South Australian border, a key accounting site and a short distance downstream of all the Murray River tributaries that receive environmental water (Figure 19).
+Contributions for Commonwealth environmental water hit target levels in 2015-16 and 2017-18 but were below the target levels in the other three years.
+Over the five years of monitoring, Commonwealth environmental water contributed a total of 16% additional flow of the total flow volume at the SA border, which is close to half of the target volume.